sa-mw-dach/manuela/docs/QUICKSTART.md

 git clone https://github.com/<organisation>/manuela-gitops.git
 ```

-Configure ArgoCD applications to point to your upstream gitops repo
+Configure ArgoCD applications to point to your upstream gitops repo.
+Note: on OSX, the sed syntax is slightly different, you need to add an extra quotation marks after the -i: ```sed -i "" "s|....```.

 ```bash
 cd ~/manuela-gitops